rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Example ACS Deployments.md

 ## Laguna DB126 Sander

 The DB126 motor is slightly too powerful for the AC Power Switch, but we still use it.
 A slow-blow fuse was installed so that the inrush startup current of the motor does not cause issues.
-In steady-state the system operartes perfectly fine.
+In steady-state the system operates perfectly fine.

 ## Laguna 186BX Bandsaw